aashu10sh/aashu10sh.github.io/content/blog/12-apps-in-12-months.md

 +++
 title = "why we're building 12 apps in 12 months" date = 2024-12-03
+description = "The blog talks about how Aashutosh, Krish and Aashish are building 12 apps in 12 months.
+Blog goes into detail about their origin, motivations and expectations from all this."
+[taxonomies]
-description = "Why we'll make 12 app in 12 months" [taxonomies] categories = ["Growth"] tags = ["engineering", "growth"]
+categories = ["Growth"]
+tags = ["engineering", "growth"]